martosaur/off_broadway_telegram/README.md

 Worth noting that **Telegram `getUpdates` is not a proper pubsub** like Google PubSub or SQS!
 This means:

-  1. this producer is illegal
-  2. you don't want to run more than one producer process per bot
+  1. you don't want to run more than one producer process per bot
-  3. there is no ack/nack and therefore no built-in retry mechanism
+  2. there is no ack/nack and therefore no built-in retry mechanism